pegasystems/constellation-ui-gallery/CONTRIBUTING.md

 - **Explain which behavior you expected to see instead and why.**
 - **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.

-### Suggesting Enhancements
+### Suggesting Enhancements or Proposing New Components

-Enhancement suggestions are tracked as [GitHub issues](https://github.com/pegasystems/constellation-ui-gallery/issues).
+Both of these are tracked as [GitHub issues](https://github.com/pegasystems/constellation-ui-gallery/issues).

 - **Use a clear and descriptive title** for the issue to identify the suggestion.
 - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.